phu54321/eudplib/docs/api.rst

 Expressions
 ===========

-Expression is a basic calculation unit of eudtrglib.
+Expression is a basic calculation unit of eudtrg.
 Expression mean 'Object that can be evaluated to some number'.

 Base classes
 ------------

-.. autoclass:: eudtrglib.Expr
+.. autoclass:: eudtrg.Expr
     :members:

-.. autoclass:: eudtrglib.EUDObject
+.. autoclass:: eudtrg.EUDObject
     :members:

 Basic objects
 -------------
-.. autoclass:: eudtrglib.Forward
+.. autoclass:: eudtrg.Forward
     :members:

-.. autoclass:: eudtrglib.Db
+.. autoclass:: eudtrg.Db
     :members: